Er-Hardik-Vasava/mern-jeevan-hospital/README.md

-# Jeevan Hospital - Website
+# Jeevan Hospital - Hospital Website

 A **MERN stack-based Hospital Management System** with separate dashboards for **Admin** and **Patient**.
 Admins can manage users, appointments, and messages, while doctors can view and manage their appointments and patient records.
 Patients can book appointments and send messages, but only **Admin**  have dedicated dashboards.